brianhigh/wa-water-quality/wa_medicaid_dental_expenses_by_county_heatmap.md

 ## Geographical Heatmap

-This serves as an example of making a geographical "heatmap".
+This serves as an example of making a geographical "heatmap" (choropleth).
 In particular, a US state map with counties colored by the value of a variable.
-We will use the average annual expenses of Medicaid dental care per Medicaid user averaged by county. this project was inspired by a
+We will use the average annual expenses of Medicaid dental care per Medicaid user averaged by county. this project was inspired by a [related example](https://blogs.baylor.edu/alex_beaujean/2013/06/28/creating-a-map-in-r/).
-[related example](https://blogs.baylor.edu/alex_beaujean/2013/06/28/creating-a-map-in-r/).

 ## Data Sources